devjeonghwan/cordova-plugin-qrscanner/readme.md

 Because of API limitations, `status.restricted` will always be false on the Android platform.
 See [#15](https://github.com/bitpay/cordova-plugin-qrscanner/issues/15) for details.
 Pull requests welcome!

-## Windows

-Before testing - ensure the Windows Phone SDK is installed.
-In order to deploy from the command line Windows Phone 8.0 SDK and Visual Studio 2012 update 2 (or later) must be installed.
-Visual Studio 2015 is recommended for debugging Windows desktop apps.

-The Windows platform renders an impervious white layer behind its browser- the video preview is not behind the webView, but is actually an HTML element that is carefully managed.
-Hide and show change the style properties (visibility) of the preview.

 ## Browser

 While the browser implementation matches the native mobile implementations very closely, the platform itself does not.
 Notably: